Serbia national football team: Euro 2000

 The draw for the Euro 2000 qualifiers saw first-seeded Yugoslavia drawn in a group with Croatia, thus marking the first games between the two teams after the breakup of Yugoslavia.
 The other teams in the group were the Republic of Ireland, Macedonia, and Malta.
 Milan Živadinović was dismissed and was replaced by Vujadin Boškov.

-The team started with a 1–0 win over Ireland in Belgrade, before beating Malta 3–0 in Ta' Qali.
+The team started with a 1–0 win over the Republic of Ireland in Belgrade, before beating Malta 3–0 in Ta' Qali.
 The home fixture against the Maltese followed, but was moved to Thessaloniki, Greece due to the NATO bombing of Yugoslavia.
 The team won 4–1.
 The first match against Croatia took place in Belgrade after the bombing ended, and was interrupted due to a power outage at the beginning of the second half, resuming after 43 minutes and eventually finishing 0–0.
-A 2–1 defeat against Ireland in Dublin was followed by victories home and away against Macedonia (3–1 and 4–2 respectively), meaning that Yugoslavia needed to win its final qualifier against Croatia in Zagreb, or to draw with Ireland failing to beat Macedonia in Skopje, in order to qualify automatically for Euro 2000.
-In the event, Ireland conceded an injury-time equaliser, meaning that Yugoslavia's 2–2 draw with the Croatians put them through.
+A 2–1 defeat against Ireland in Dublin was followed by victories home and away against Macedonia (3–1 and 4–2 respectively), meaning that Yugoslavia needed to win its final qualifier against Croatia in Zagreb, or to draw with the Republic of Ireland failing to beat Macedonia in Skopje, in order to qualify automatically for Euro 2000.
+In the event, the Republic of Ireland conceded an injury-time equaliser, meaning that Yugoslavia's 2–2 draw with the Croatians put them through.

 The draw for the finals placed Yugoslavia in Group C along with Spain, Norway and another former Yugoslav republic, Slovenia.
 The Slovenians took a 3–0 lead in the first game at the Stade du Pays de Charleroi, but three goals in six second-half minutes enabled Yugoslavia to secure a 3–3 draw.
-The team then beat Norway 1–0 in Liège, thanks to an early Savo Milošević backheel strike.
+Thanks to an early Savo Milošević backheel strike, the Serbs beat Norway 1–0 in Liège.
 The final group game, against Spain in Bruges, saw the Yugoslavs take the lead three times, before a Gaizka Mendieta penalty and an Alfonso strike in injury-time secured a 4–3 win for the Spaniards and top spot in the group.
 Yugoslavia nonetheless finished second, level on points with Norway but ranked ahead due to its victory in Liège.
 In each of the three games, the team had one player sent off (Siniša Mihajlović, Mateja Kežman, and Slaviša Jokanović, respectively).
 In the quarter-finals, Yugoslavia was paired with the Netherlands.
 The co-hosts won 6–1 in Rotterdam with Patrick Kluivert scoring a hat-trick.
 Despite Yugoslavia's elimination, Savo Milošević was crowned the joint top scorer of the tournament alongside Patrick Kluivert.
 Both players scored five goals, although Milošević played one game fewer.